Using --defer in Paradime

-2. Does the reference node exist as a database object in the current environment?
-I.e. is the model used in the ref() available in your development database/schema.
+2. Does the reference node exist as a database object in your development environment?

-If for both criteria the answer is No, then --defer will will resolve the ref() using the namespace provided by the state manifest of the selected schedule name using --schedule-name=hourly in your dbt™️ command.
+If both answers are No, --defer resolves the ref() using the namespace from the state manifest of the specified schedule.

 dim_customers.sql